-Not all our memories are filled neatly away in our heads.
+Not all our memories are filed neatly away in our heads.
 Some of those memories are emotional ones and those are kept throughout our bodies.

 We know if you act in certain ways you are more likely to have certain feelings.
 Get a group of people together and have them laugh for no good reason and before long you will all be feeling happy.

 So where do these phantom memories, those emotional pains from long ago, come from if not from some theoretical inner child.

 Your inner child did not get everything right.